microsoft/Recognizers-Text/Specs/README.md

 JavaScript tests can be debugged from within Visual Studio Code.

 The project is already configured with a *Debug Tests* launch task, just press F5 (Start Debugging) and Visual Studio Code will run and attach to the AVA Test Runner.
 Once the test case with the `Debug` attribute is reached, it should be straighforward to step-into the parser or extractor execution.

+## Troubleshooting

+## Javascript build - Python version not supported by gyp

+If you get an error like:

+gyp ERR! configure error
+gyp ERR! stack Error: Python executable "D:\Apps\Python\Python3\python.EXE" is v3.4.1, which is not supported by gyp. gyp ERR! stack You can pass the --python switch to point to Python >= v2.5.0 & < 3.0.0.

+Please make sure you have node v6.9.1+ and python 3.4.4+, this combination should work.
+Remove the node_modules directories under Javacript and the sub-projects and build again.